Safety is our first, second, and only priority.

-Wiring smoke or carbon monoxide detectors into your home’s main electrical source is often the safest and most reliable option, since it doesn’t require battery power—but wiring is not something you want to get wrong.
+Wiring smoke or carbon monoxide detectors into your home’s main electrical source is often the safest and most reliable option since it doesn’t require battery power—but the wiring is not something you want to get wrong.

 Enlist the help of our expert electricians to ensure your units work as they should and when they need to.
 There’s simply no room for error.

-If there is a fire in the building, the electricity to your home may be cut off.
+If there’s a fire in the building the electricity to your home may be cut off.
 If this happens, the backup battery will kick in to alert you to danger.

 The problem with batteries is that they quickly drain and should be replaced every 6 months, but we know life gets busy and sometimes homeowners forget to keep up with that replacement schedule.

 At least one carbon monoxide detector must be installed on each floor of the home, including the basement.
-Consider adding a detector in your garage if it’s attached to your home.
 Ideally, you’ll want to install a carbon monoxide detector inside or directly outside of each bedroom or sleeping area.
 The effects of carbon monoxide are nearly impossible to detect when sleeping.
 If CO is detected, the alarm will sound to alert and wake you.